 All data products are ingested into the Mission Archive, together with an automatically generated report detailing the data processing that is produced by the data reduction pipeline.
-Details of examples of CHEOPS observations and data products can be found on the Data & Analysis Webpage: Data from all GTO programmes and GO observations granted time through AOs will be subject to an initial proprietary period of 1 year.
+Details of examples of CHEOPS observations and data products can be found on the Data & Analysis Webpage:

+Data from all GTO programmes and GO observations granted time through AOs will be subject to an initial proprietary period of 1 year.
 The proprietary period will be set at the level of observation requests: it will begin after the last visit of a given observation request has been made and declared complete following quality checks of the data at SOC.
 The proprietary period will not exceed a period of 1.5 years that starts from the time of successful completion of the first visit of the observation request.
 The proprietary period for observations that are obvious extensions of proposals already awarded observing time in the GO Programme may be substantially shorter than 1/1.5 years.
 Only the PI of the proposal associated with an observation, together with the additional contact detailed in the Phase 1 proposal, will be able to access proprietary data and associated reports.

-Tip for your data analysis: the In-Orbit Updates Webpage contains technical news, instrument performance, data systematics, and tips from the CHEOPS Science Team.
-This includes, e.g., target window locations on the CCD; how to calculate the time required for CHEOPS observations; how to structure visits; empirical analyses of combining multi-epoch data; or how to handle systematic features and get a clear transit signal.
+Tip for your data analysis: the In-Orbit Updates Webpage offers technical news, instrument performance details, data systematics, and tips from the CHEOPS Science Team.
+This includes target window locations on the CCD, calculating observation times, structuring visits, combining multi-epoch data, and handling systematic features to retrieve a clear transit signal.